limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 Before we get started developing a sketch, let's look at the available functions of the library.

-- `void recvRadarBytes()` —— This function collects the data frames reported by the radar via the UART according to the frame headers and frame tails in the radar data protocol.
+- `void recvRadarBytes()` —— This function collects the data frames reported by the Sensor via the UART according to the frame headers and frame tails in the Sensor data protocol.
 Used in conjunction with the `showData()` function, the collected data information can be printed out via the serial port.
 **Input parameters:** None
 **Return value:** None

-- `void showData();` —— This function serves to print out the complete data frame reported by the radar at once via the serial port and needs to be used in conjunction with the `recvRadarBytes()` function.
+- `void showData();` —— This function serves to print out the complete data frame reported by the Sensor at once via the serial port and needs to be used in conjunction with the `recvRadarBytes()` function.
 **Input parameters:** None
 **Return value:** None

-- `void HumanStatic_func(bool bodysign /*=false*/)` —— This function is responsible for parsing the data frames of the radar and outputting the relevant data on the state of the human presence.
+- `void HumanStatic_func(bool bodysign /*=false*/)` —— This function is responsible for parsing the data frames of the Sensor and outputting the relevant data on the state of the human presence.
 **Input parameters:** `bodysign` —— This parameter is a switch that controls whether or not to output Human Movement Parameters.
 If **true**, the output will contain a large amount of human sign parameter data, which may affect your experience of viewing the data.
 By default this parameter is **false** and no information on the body sign parameters is displayed.
 <span id="jump2">**Return value:**</span>
     - `int radarStatus` —— The value returned indicates which status class the parsed data frame belongs to.
 The specific categories can be found in the **Default Variables** section.
     - `int bodysign_val` —— The value returned represents the value of the Human Movement Parameter.
 This value is only valid with the parameter `bodysign=true`.
     - `int static_val` —— This value is equivalent to the **static value**.
 The variation in this value represents the constant statics noise in the environment.
 Exit Energy are low when the space is unoccupied, and overall Exit Energy fluctuate at higher values when there is a stationary person in the space (slight movement of the chest breathing).
 This value is only valid if the Open Underlying Message is on.
     - `int dynamic_val` —— The variation in this value represents the constant motion noise in the environment.
 The Motion Energy is low when there is no one in the space, and the overall Motion Energy gets higher as the motion increases in magnitude and distance.
 This value is only valid if the open underlying message is on.
-    - `int dis_static` —— The straight line distance between the environment and the radar in the presence of a slightly moving area.
-When there is someone stationary at a location in space, the straight line distance from the radar is output in real time.
+    - `int dis_static` —— The straight line distance between the environment and the Sensor in the presence of a slightly moving area.
+When there is someone stationary at a location in space, the straight line distance from the Sensor is output in real time.
 This value is only valid if the Open Underlying Message is on.
-    - `int dis_move` —— The straight-line distance between a moving position in the environment and the radar.
-When there is a person in motion at a location in space, the straight line distance from the radar is output in real time for that location. the straight-line distance from the radar.
+    - `int dis_move` —— The straight-line distance between a moving position in the environment and the Sensor.
+When there is a person in motion at a location in space, the straight line distance from the Sensor is output in real time for that location. the straight-line distance from the Sensor.
 This value is only valid if the Open Underlying Message is on.
     - `int speed` —— This value indicates the speed of movement of the moving object.
 The value is for reference only.
 This value is only valid if the Open Underlying Message is on.

-- `void checkSetMode_func(const unsigned char* buff, int len, bool cyclic /*= false*/)` —— This function can be used to send data frames to the radar.
+- `void checkSetMode_func(const unsigned char* buff, int len, bool cyclic /*= false*/)` —— This function can be used to send data frames to the Sensor.
 The data frames sent and the data frames returned are printed out via the serial port.
 **Input parameters:**
-    - `buff` —— The data frame you want to send to the radar.
+    - `buff` —— The data frame you want to send to the Sensor.
-    - `len` —— The length of the data frame you want to send to the radar.
+    - `len` —— The length of the data frame you want to send to the Sensor.
     - `cyclic` —— Cyclic send switch.
 The default is false, which can be set to **true** if you wish to send this data frame cyclically.

     **Return value:** None

-- `void reset_func()` —— The function serves to reset the radar.
+- `void reset_func()` —— The function serves to reset the Sensor.
 **Input parameters:** None
 **Return value:** None